Table of Contents

 The large sandwiches live up to their name.
 The price difference is minimal for upgrading to a large Po Boy, so it’s worth going large to get the extra fillings, plus you will likely want to save some for later.
 That’s assuming you want room for a side.
 Trust us, you do.

-There are also various types of sides featuring fries and chili.
-We recommend the fries topped with gravy and huge pieces of tender roast beef.
+The cooks at Parkway serve various types of sides featuring fries and chili.
+We recommend ordering fries topped with gravy and huge pieces of tender roast beef.
 In another time and place, this side would and could be the main course.

 You clearly will not have room for dessert after a Po Boy and a side or two.
 That’s no excuse to miss out on the homemade bread pudding served in a pool of rum sauce.
 It’s that good.
 Share it, taste it, eat it and be happy.